 July 5, 2018

 The two most basic elements of due process are notice and a hearing.
 A court action without notice would violate due process.
-The Law Offices of Robin Bresky recently secured reversals of two substantial final judgments that had been entered against our clients without notice of their trial dates.
+Bresky Law recently secured reversals of two substantial final judgments that had been entered against our clients without notice of their trial dates.

 The case started when three plaintiffs filed three separate lawsuits against an individual and his limited liability company.
 The individual defendant and the company both retained the same defense counsel in all three cases.
 Eventually, defense counsel filed motions to withdraw in each case, which the trial court granted.
 In those orders granting withdrawal, the trial court relieved defense counsel of any further responsibility of representing the Defendants.